We've independently reviewed this article to make sure it's as accurate as we can make it.

 Does your fridge keep turning off on its own?
 We’ve got some clever fixes that will get this problem solved right away.

-If your fridge keeps turning off and on again, it’s likely due to either a faulty thermostat, circuit board, power source, or it could be overheating.
+If your fridge keeps turning off and on again, it’s likely due to either a faulty thermostat, circuit board, or power source, or it could be overheating.
 Thankfully this is quite a common issue, and the fixes below will get your fridge to stop switching itself off.